Dirge Within: Force Fed Lies, name changes, and breakup (2009–2018)

 In May 2009, Dirge Within signed with E1 Entertainment.
 On July 26, 2009, Dirge Within was the Jägermeister band at the Chicago date for the Rockstar Mayhem Festival.
 They shared the stage with God Forbid, All That Remains, and Trivium.

 On September 1, 2009, the band released their first full-length album entitled Force Fed Lies.
 The album was recorded at Belle City Sound with Chris "Wisco" Djuricic.
 Vocals were co produced by Edsel Dope.
 The album was produced by Dirge Within, Edsel Dope and Chris Djuricic also helped co-produce the album.
 The album was mixed by Jeff and Ginge (Bullet for My Valentine) at Not In Pill Studios in Wales.

 Dirge Within has toured with bands such as Trivium, DevilDriver, Whitechapel, Chimaira, Static-X, and Darkest Hour.
-In support of their album, the band toured with Fear Factory from March 22 – May 15, 2010 and toured with GWAR from June 1–26, 2010.
+In support of their album, the band toured with Fear Factory from March 22 – May 15, 2010 and toured with Gwar from June 1–26, 2010.
 Dirge Within also opened for Korn on the Minneapolis stop of their Ballroom Blitz tour on May 17, 2010.
 In October 2010 the band were part of Greenbay, Wi Savage Fest as well as special show with Five Finger Death Punch in Milwaukee, Wisconsin at The Rave.
 The band continued touring in 2011 with Kittie to support the digital EP Absolution via Big Time Records.
 The band signed to Rocket Science Ventures who released their second studio album entitled There Will be Blood on April 10, 2012.
 The band has done many high-profile shows since the release as well as an addition on the summer radio event 95.1 FM Will Rock Fest which took place August 11, 2012.
 In October the band announced a new singer will be joining after "Jerms" left the band due to his lack of dedication.

 In October 2012 it was announced that the new lead singer was Travis Neal of Divine Heresy.
 In November 2012 the band gave out a free re-recorded version of the track "Without You" with new singer Travis Neal via SoundCloud, and YouTube.
 The track picked up momentum on several active rock stations, as well as various specialty shows beating out acts like Black Veil Brides and Clutch with no real radio team behind them.
 In 2013, Dirge Within began writing for a new album.

 In September 2013, the band announced that they were changing their band name to The Bloodline.
 They released their album, We Are One, on March 24, 2015, under the new moniker.

-In April 2017, it was announced the band was changing their name back to Dirge Within.
+In April 2017, the original singer Jems Genske returned and the band changed the name back to Dirge Within.

 In January 2018, it was announced that the band had split up.

+Shaun Glass, the band's founder and the only constant member, died on July 1, 2026 at the age of 57, having suffered a stroke one month earlier.